wp-plugins/contact-form-7-integrations/readme.txt

 > * [Twitter](https://twitter.com/ContactUsCom)
 > * [Find tutorials on our Youtube channel](http://www.youtube.com/user/ContactUsCom)

+> **Please note:** This plugin from ContactUs.com includes JavaScript code used to connect the plugin to the ContactUs.com servers, when enabled.
+This JavaScript is used to connect to live chat support so that questions can be asked and answered directly from within the plugin.

 == Support ==

 You can find support on the ContactUs.com Help page at http://help.contactus.com.
 Specific instructions on how to implement Contact Form 7 Integrations.